bats3c/EvtMute/README.md

 # EvtMute

-This is a tool that allows you to use offensively use [YARA](http://virustotal.github.io/yara/) to apply a filter to the events being reported by windows event logging.
+This is a tool that allows you to offensively use [YARA](http://virustotal.github.io/yara/) to apply a filter to the events being reported by windows event logging.

 ## Usage

 Grap the latest verison from [here](https://github.com/bats3c/EvtMute/releases/tag/v1.0). `EvtMuteHook.dll` contains the core functionality, once it is injected it will apply a temporary filter which will allow all event to be reported, this filter can be dynamically updated without having to reinject.
 I've written `SharpEvtMute.exe` which is a C# assembly that can easily run via `execute` in shad0w or `execute-assembly` in cobalt strike.
-I will be writing a native version in C soon for much better intergration with shad0w.
+I will be writing a native version in C for much better intergration with shad0w.

 #### Disabling Logging

-A trivial use case would be to disable logging system wide.
+A trivial use case would be to disable event logging system wide.
 To do this we can use the yara rule `rule disable { condition: true }`.

 We will need to start by injection the hook into the event service.